jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

         For Linux: EAP_HOME/bin/jboss-cli.sh --connect --file=remove-security-domain.cli
         For Windows: EAP_HOME\bin\jboss-cli.bat --connect --file=remove-security-domain.cli
-This script removes the `test` queue from the `messaging` subsystem in the server configuration.
+This script removes the `servlet-security-quickstart` security domain from the `security` subsystem in the server configuration.
 You should see the following result when you run the script:

         The batch executed successfully.
         {"outcome" => "success"}